 The Victorian city of London was a city of startling contrasts.
-New building and affluent development went hand in hand with horribly overcrowded slums where people lived in the worst conditions imaginable.
+New buildings and affluent development went hand in hand with horribly overcrowded slums where people lived in the worst conditions imaginable.
 The population surged during the 19th century, from about 1 million in 1800 to over 6 million a century later.
 This growth far exceeded London’s ability to look after the basic needs of its citizens.

 Upon the condition of London in the 19th century, an unlikely hero, an engineer named Joseph Bazalgette.
-Bazalgette entered and was responsible for rescuing and building of over 2,100 km of tunnels and pipes to divert sewage outside the city.
+Bazalgette entered and was responsible for rescuing and building over 2,100 km of tunnels and pipes to divert sewage outside the city.
 This made a radical impact on the death rate, and outbreaks of cholera fell dramatically after Bazlgette’s project was finished.
-Bazalgette was also responsible for the design of the Albert Bridge, Embankment, and the Battersea, and Hammersmith.
+Bazalgette was also responsible for the design of the Albert Bridge, Embankment, the Battersea, and Hammersmith.

-Before the engineering achievements of Bazalgette came the architectural success of George IV’s favourite designer named John Nash.
+Before the engineering achievements of Bazalgette came the architectural success of George IV’s favorite designer named John Nash.
 Nash designed the broad avenues of Regent Street, Piccadilly Circus, Carlton House Terrace, and Oxford Circus, as well as the ongoing creation of Buckingham House into a palace worthy of a monarch later.

-Just at the back of Buckingham Palace the Grosvenor family developed the patrician Belgrave Square.
+Just at the back of Buckingham Palace, the Grosvenor family developed the patrician Belgrave Square.
 In 1830 land just east of the palace was cleared of the royal stables to create Trafalgar Square, and the new National Gallery came into existence just two years later.